-The increase in AWS operating income in absolute dollars in Q1 2020, compared to the comparable prior year period, is primarily due to increased customer usage and cost structure productivity, including a reduction in depreciation and amortization expense from our change in the estimated useful life of our servers, partially offset by increased payroll and related expenses, which was primarily driven by additional investments to support the business growth, pricing changes, increased spending on technology infrastructure, and increased allowance for doubtful accounts receivable.
-Changes in foreign exchange rates impacted operating income by \$63 million for Q1 2020.
+The increase in AWS operating income in absolute dollars in Q2 2020 and for the six months ended June 30, 2020, compared to the comparable prior year periods, is primarily due to increased customer usage and cost structure productivity, including a reduction in depreciation and amortization expense from our change in the estimated useful life of our servers, partially offset by increased spending on technology infrastructure and payroll and related expenses, both of which were primarily driven by additional investments to support the business growth, and reduced prices for our customers.
+Changes in foreign exchange rates impacted operating income by \$83 million for Q2 2020, and by \$146 million for the six months ended June 30, 2020.